Atlas-Rhythm/Hive/README.md

 ### Dependencies

 - Visual Studio >= 16.6
-  - Ensure .NET 5.0 is enabled
-  - If on a version of Visual Studio earlier than Visual Studio Preview 1:
-    - Ensure preview .NET is enabled, from `Tools/Options/Preview Features`)
-  - If on a version of Visual Studio later than Visual Studio Preview 1:
+  - If not on Visual Studio Preview 1 or later, enable `.NET Core Preview` from `Tools/Options/Environment/Preview Features`
-    - .NET 5.0 is enabled by default

 ### Restoring Packages